Handling Recurring Payments

 After your buyer has agreed to the recurring payments billing agreement on your confirmation page, you must call

-CreateRecurringPaymentsProfile to create the profile.
-If you are creating multiple recurring payments profiles, you must call
+CreateRecurringPaymentsProfile for the profile you plan to create.
+To create multiple recurring payments profiles, you must call

 Important: PayPal does not create the recurring payments profile until you receive a success response from the